richardvlas/Operationalizing-Machine-Learning/README.md

 **Default Swagger page**

+Below we can see default Swagger documentation before running the `serve.py` script.

 <img src="images/swagger_default_page.PNG" width=100%>

 **Swagger Model Documentation**

+Once the script is run, we can see the documentation of our model, as shown below.

 <img src="images/swagger_model_page.PNG" width=100%>

 **API Methods of the Model**

+The API methods is a crutial part of the documentation, as it allows us to check the structure of json file we can send to the model via POST request.

 <img src="images/swagger_api_get.PNG" width=100%>
 <img src="images/swagger_api_methods.PNG" width=100%>